VectorCell/TicTacToe/README.md

 TicTacToe
 =========

-A simple tic-tac-toe I made to try and learn XNA/C#.
+A simple tic-tac-toe game I made to try and learn XNA/C#.